5 Fresh And Effective Ways To Control Litter Box Odor

 Make a Litter Box Air Freshener

-Activated charcoal, which is used as medicine in cases of poisoning, is also utilized in aquarium filters and air filters.
-It can be purchased at hardware stores.
-It works on trapping offensive odors because it’s highly porous and acts like a sponge when it comes to absorbing smells from the air.
+Activated charcoal, which is sometimes used as a treatment in cases of poisoning, is also utilized in aquarium filters and air filters.
+And it can be purchased at hardware stores.
+How does it work when it comes to reducing litter box odors?
+Well, it works on trapping the odors because it’s highly porous.
+It can basically act like a sponge when absorbing smells from the air.

-Once you have everything you need, all you have to do is place a few tablespoons of the charcoal onto several layers of the cheesecloth.
+Once you have everything you need, all you have to do is place a few tablespoons of the charcoal onto several layers of the fabric you chose.
 Make sure the charcoal is able to stay securely in place as you tie or sew it into a convenient little bundle.

-If your kitty’s stool smells very foul, the offensive odors may be extremely difficult to eliminate, no matter how hard you try.
-You can attempt gradually switching to a higher quality diet to see if that helps.
-If not, contact your veterinarian, as the strong odors can be caused by illnesses or parasites.
+If your kitty’s stool smells really foul, the offensive odors may be extremely difficult to eliminate, no matter how hard you try.
+You might attempt gradually switching to a higher quality diet to see if that helps.
+But it’s also a great idea to contact your veterinarian, as the strong odors might be caused by illnesses or parasites.

-One of the key steps to an odor-free litter box is regular cleaning, but you’ll have to use the right cleaning supplies for the best results.
-This professional-quality cleaning spray with enzymatic formula is designed specifically to remove and neutralize urine smells and yet it’s chlorine-free and certified safe for pets and people, so it’s ideal for cleaning litter boxes.
+As discussed above, one of the key steps to an odor-free litter box is regularly washing it, but you’ll have to use the right cleaning supplies for the best results.
+This professional-quality cleaning spray with an enzymatic formula is designed specifically for removing and neutralizing urine odors.
+Also, it’s chlorine-free and certified safe for pets and people, so it can be a good option for cleaning litter boxes.

-Hook it on the litter box or hang somewhere near it and prepare to be amazed: this seemingly plain pouch will completely remove any kind of nasty smells coming from your pet’s litter.
-Made with bamboo charcoal and hemp, this eco-friendly odor eliminator will last you for a year- making it the most cost-effective solution for litter smells.
+Hook this chemical-free, fragrance-free, and sustainable product onto the litter box or hang it somewhere near the box, and prepare to be amazed.
+This seemingly plain pouch can help remove any kind of nasty smells coming from your pet’s litter.
+Made with bamboo charcoal and hemp, this eco-friendly odor eliminator will last a year, too, making it a cost-effective solution for litter smells.

-If you’re too busy to clean your pet’s litter box often or have more than one cat, an automatic self-cleaning litter box could make your life so much easier.
-This particular model uses smell-absorbing crystal litter that is scooped and cleaned automatically- all you have to do is load a new tray and dispose of the used one every few weeks.
+If you’re too busy to clean your pet’s litter box often or you have more than one cat, an automatic self-cleaning litter box may make your life so much easier.
+This particular model uses smell-absorbing crystal litter that is scooped and cleaned automatically, so all you have to do is load a new tray and dispose of the used one every few weeks.

-Your choice of litter could significantly influence the odor in the litter box.
-A favorite choice with pet parents is scented cat litter, such as this extreme clumping one with a strong fresh scent that will hide the urine and waste odor.
-However, your kitty might not be too keen on these intense fragrances- so if you notice your pet avoiding the litter box if it’s scented, switch back to odorless options.
+Your choice of litter can influence the odor in your litter box.
+Some pet parents prefer scented cat litter, such as this clumping option that has a strong, fresh scent to help hide the odor of urine and feces.
+Just keep in mind that your kitty might not be too keen on intense fragrances, so if you notice your pet avoiding the litter box if it’s scented, switch back to a fragrance free option.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.